rayanemsl/rayanemsl/README.md

 - 👾 I’m currently learning C language
 - 🧩 I’m looking to collaborate on Quoridor
 - 🤗 Pronouns: Rayane
-- 👯‍♀ ️My collaborator are : Florence, Manel and Hugo
+- 👯‍♀ My collaborator are : Florence, Manel and Hugo